maierav/sensation/structures.md

     From end to end, with labor keen; And here, ...
     For all my lore, I stand no wiser than before.

+At this point, you might also better appreciate why we spent so much time discussing meta-level topics that are usually deemed philosophy.
+It may now be clearer to you how the questions that arise from perception, and especially its close link to brain mechanisms, that touch on deeper questions.

+Many of the deepest philosophical questions arguably stem from the same root:

+    What is all that (our existence, reality)?
+    And why is it?

+And in aiming to find answers, it seems that progress can be made by asking:

+    Why are things the way they are?

+And the related:

+    How are things the way they are?

+And perception (which we defined as conscious experience) plays a key part in all that.
+Only your conscious experience is _directly accessible_ to you.
+The world is accessed _via_ your senses and ultimately your perception.

+Our knowledge about the world, such as what we learned about physics, also plays a part.
+But much of our knowledge plays little of a role unless it enters our conscious experience.
+You might _know_ what you ate for dinner last night, but that knowledge lay dormant.
+Now that you recall and consciouscly experience this knowledhe, the information contained within takes on a new form of usefulness.
+It could help you decide on whether you want to eat the same food again, for example.

+It follows that a scientific understanding of the _how_ of perception also provided answers about the _how_ of reality, and even existence.
+And from that it follows understanding _how_ perception _is_, seems a question tied to the "bigger" questions outlined above.

+This will be the focus of this final chapter: When we ask _how_ perception _is_, we can find surprising answers in that perception **always** is **structured**, which opens it up to mathematical inquiry and description.
+Likewise, brain mechanisms can be understood using mathematical descriptions of structure, so it is enticing to explore whether there is a link.
+And, as we will see, this link might go deep in that _structure_ offers answers to the bigger questions as well.
+In other words, we started out with an interest in perception, and now will find ourselves touching on much more than that - bigger questions aboout the how, and perhaps even why, or our subjective existence and its relation to objective existence.

-Indeed, the science of perception long avoided to discuss the bigger questions at hand.
+The science of perception long avoided to discuss the bigger questions at hand.
 But this is not so anymore.
 And, even better, there are both first results and long-term visions that promise scientific solutions to several of the questions that we started out with.
 These are the early days, and many perception scientists are far from convinced that these approaches will turn out to be fruitful.
 But let us take a brief look nonetheless.